Eilenriede

-The Eilenriede (literally 'alder marsh', meaning 'marsh populated with alder trees') is a acre municipal forest in Hanover, Germany.
+The Eilenriede (literally 'alder marsh' in German, meaning 'marsh populated with alder trees') is a acre municipal forest in Hanover, Germany.
 It is the largest urban city forest in Germany, one of the largest in Europe, and is nearly twice the size of Central Park in New York.
 The biggest German urban park in the strict sense of the word, however, is the 375 ha English Garden in Munich.

 Size comparison

 In Germany, the Eilenriede is part of a group of inner-city and near-city forest areas, like the Rostock Heath (6000 ha), the Dresden Heath (5900 ha), the Frankfurter Stadtwald (4800 ha) and the Berliner Grunewald (3000 ha).
 The Eilenriede is around the same size as the Stadtwald in Duisburg (600 ha) and is nearly twice as large as Central Park (340 ha) in New York.

 Location

 Eilenriede encloses the south of the city roughly in the shape of a mirror-inverted letter 'C', extending about 6 km from north to south.
 Reaching in its southwest to the Masch Lake, the Eilenriede is traversed by a network of 80 km of walking, 38 km of bicycle, and 11 km of riding paths.